The Top 10 Rules Of Curling

 The five rock rule was put into effect in the 1990s in response to “peeling”, a common practice that involved one team building an early lead and trying to kill off the game by knocking all stones out of play.
 This strategy depleted the other team’s chances and made curling much more boring.
 Thanks to the five rock rule, it is much more difficult to win a game just by knocking out everyone else’s stones.

 The object of curling, of course, is to score the most points.
-Points are scored by throwing stones as close as possible to the button.
+Points are scored by throwing stones as close as possible to the button (the center of the house).

 Only one team can score in each end of curling.
-The scoring team is the team with the stone closest to the center of the house.
-For every stone that is closer to the center than the non-scoring team's closest stone, the scoring team is awarded a point.
+The team that earns points has a stone closest to the button, also known as the shot rock.
+For every stone that is closer to the center than the non-scoring team’s closest stone (2nd shot rock), the scoring team is awarded a point.

 Each round can end with one or both teams scoring nothing, but both teams cannot score in one round.
-The game ends at the conclusion of the 10th end.
+The game ends at the conclusion of the tenth end in men’s and women’s and the eighth end in mixed doubles.

 Some traditional curling scoreboards will show the number of points in the middle and the number of the end that each team reached that score on each side.
 Modern scoreboards are much simpler, though, showing the number of points scored for each team in each end.